Visitor’s Guide to West Dorset

 - Dorset is also renowned for its links to many well-known or famous people including the novelist and poet Thomas Hardy (1840-1928), the poet William Barnes, the writers Jane Austen, Enid Blyton and Beatrix Potter.

-- Not to get confused with the novelist is also Captain Thomas Hardy who was born at Kingston Russell House, Long Bredy in 1769 and was captain of HMS ⇒ ⇒ Victory and Trafalgar fame and close friend of Lord Nelson.
+- Not to get confused with the novelist, is also Captain Thomas Hardy, who was born at Kingston Russell House, Long Bredy in 1769 and was captain of HMS Victory at the Battle of Trafalgar, and close friend of Lord Nelson.

 - Others include Sir Walter Raleigh, the ‘hanging judge’ Judge Jeffreys plus the Tolpuddle Martyrs who were sentenced to transportation in 1834.

-Along the dramatic and rugged Jurassic coastline you’ll discover delightful coves, amazing rock formations and commanding sea and country views along its many footpaths, and with the South West Coast Path and The Ridgeway, it’s also one of the UK’s best places to walk in this beautiful area of south west England!
+Explore the rugged and dramatic Jurassic coastline and see delightful coves, amazing rock formations, commanding sea and country views along its many wonderful footpaths.
+Dorset is one of the UK’s best and popular places to go walking!

-The well-known Jurassic coastline is renowned for its fossils, especially along from Lyme Regis to Charmouth.
-Come and enjoy your holiday in West Dorset and explore the 185 milion year old Jurassic Coast with so many wonderful places to see – you’ll be walking through history!
+Enjoy a West Dorset holiday or short break and explore the 185 million year old Jurassic Coast which offers so many wonderful places to see and experience – you’ll literally be walking through history!

 “Visit West Dorset recommends seeking out the local Tourist Information Centres (TIC) for advice and further info about where to go and where to stay”